Soma Yoga Therapy with Allison Ulan

 Weekly Somatic Yoga Classes, Vipassana Meditation Courses and Training Programs

-Welcome to my website which is your gateway to intelligently practicing Yoga and Vipassana Meditation for your health and well-being.
+Welcome to my website.
+It is your gateway to intelligently practicing Soma Yoga and Vipassana Meditation for your health and well-being.
 To embody the practices, take a class with me online.
 We learn the deepest in community and through intentional repetition.
-Plus, support your home practice with my metta blogs, a private session with me and monthly newsletters.
+Or support your home practice with my metta blogs, a private session with me and monthly newsletters.